alisa101rs/resume/resume.typ

     - Designed and implemented a unified solution for storing and accessing user data.
     - Developed a zero-downtime migration strategy with proof-of-concept services.
     - Conducted training sessions on asynchronous programming in Kotlin.
-    - Created an internal authorization library in Rust.
     - Led the design and implementation of several company-wide features to enhance user account security.
     - Contributed to the internal standardization committee.
-    - Represented Rakuten in the W3C WebAuthn working group.
     - Received multiple internal awards for contributions to the security and quality of Rakuten services.
 ]